ninjaneers-team/uropa/docs/guides/ci-driven-configuration.md

 as your are configure Opa but are never verifying.
 The system could be out of sync and can go undetected until another change is performed.

-Anytime you use urOpa within such an automated environment, including a `uropa ping` command in the beginning of your script can ease debugging in future as it usually rules out connectivity issues between urOpa and Opa.
+Anytime you use uropa within such an automated environment, including a `uropa ping` command in the beginning of your script can ease debugging in future as it usually rules out connectivity issues between uropa and Opa.